OpenSourceLynix/lexactyl/README.md

 # Installation

-Warning: You need Pterodactyl already setup on a domain for falcon to work
+Warning: You need Pterodactyl already setup on a domain for lexacyl to work
 1. Upload the file above onto a Pterodactyl NodeJS server [Download the egg from Parkervcp's GitHub Repository](https://github.com/parkervcp/eggs/blob/master/generic/nodejs/egg-node-js-generic.json)
 2. Unarchive the file and set the server to use NodeJS 16
 3. Configure `settings.json` with the scan or manuel